Network Gathering 2025

 About the Event

-Join us for a celebration of community-led research across rural and island Scotland and beyond on Tuesday 11 November 2025 in Inverness.
+The Community Knowledge Matters Gathering was a celebration of community-led research across rural and island Scotland and beyond, which took place on Tuesday 11 November 2025 in Inverness.

 • hear the launch of new findings exploring what priorities rural communities in Scotland have around being involved in mental health research based on our Co-Priority Survey, co-developed and analysed with a working group of diverse lived experiences.